NikhilAsudani1/Analytics-Portfolio/README.md

 ## ABOUT ME :
+Hi Everyone!!

+I am a Business Administration graduate with a passion for data, business intelligence, and analytics.
+Equipped with strong communication, presentation, and problem-solving skills, I possess a solid foundation in SQL, advanced Excel, data visualization tools, and a good understanding of Python, automation, and statistics.
+With real-world commercial experience and a self-driven, goal-oriented mindset, I am dedicated to delivering high-quality results.

-Hi Everyone!
-Explore my projects related to Data and Business Analytics showcasing expertise in SQL, Advance Excel, Python, Python Libraries, Statistics and Visualization Tools such as PowerBI and Tableau.
-We'll dive into diverse datasets, uncover trends, derive insights, and make informed decisions.
-Join me on this data-driven journey to drive impactful outcomes. \
+Within my portfolio, you will discover a collection of projects focused on Data and Business Analytics.
+These projects showcase my expertise in SQL, Advanced Excel, Python, Python Libraries, Statistics, and Visualization Tools such as PowerBI and Tableau.
+Together, we will dive into diverse datasets, uncover meaningful trends, derive valuable insights, and make informed decisions.
+Join me on this data-driven journey, where we aim to drive impactful outcomes.

-This repository will continuously evolve with new projects and insights.
+This repository will continue to evolve with new projects and insights, reflecting my commitment to ongoing learning and professional growth.

 ## PORTFOLIO :
 ### ADVANCE EXCEL PROJECTS : [Click Here](https://github.com/NikhilAsudani1/Analytics-Portfolio/tree/22d74f96a772920538e5da0d3336461f520c7460/ADVANCE%20EXCEL)